tal0311/zoom-coding-academy/README.md

 ### Deploy and Preview

-This app has deployment and testing AKA preview modes:
+This app has deployment to PRODUCTION and testing AKA PREVIEW modes:
 - To update de deploy merge you'r branch to main
 - To update preview merge you'r branch to testing
 - [Deployment](https://https://vercel.com/tal0311s-projects/zoom-coding-academy/9n5c1KQCsiVS11MAHuLkmdUnqRVc)